|Alas, we arrived at the magical splendor of Victoria Falls, one of the Seven Wonders of the World.|

-There are no less than a dozen countries in Africa it’s unlikely we’ll ever visit which present huge risks for tourists.
+There are no less than a dozen countries in Africa it’s unlikely we’ll ever visit, which present enormous risks for tourists.
 We’ve thoroughly enjoyed being in Africa but don’t want to take any unnecessary risks.

-As for posting on our upcoming long travel day, Saturday, May 11th, we will upload a post in the morning before we depart for the airport in Nelspruit.
-We’ll arrive in Connemara on Sunday afternoon and if time allows, we’ll upload a short post indicating we’ve arrived.
+As for posting on our upcoming long travel day, Saturday, May 11th, we will upload a post in the morning before we depart for Nelspruit airport.
+We’ll arrive in Connemara on Sunday afternoon, and if time allows, we’ll upload a short post indicating we’ve arrived.

 |Sunset on the Zambezi River.|

-If you don’t see a post on Sunday, it will be due to an arrival later than we’d expected and we’ll wait until the following day.
-At that point, we’ll have been traveling for 24 hours or more and may simply be too tired to do so.
+If you don’t see a post on Sunday, it will be due to an arrival later than we’d expected, and we’ll wait until the following day.
+At that point, we’ll have been traveling for 24 hours or more and maybe too tired to do so.

 Of course, I’d be lying if I said I was totally at ease in anticipation of this long travel day.
 My number one objective will be to walk every hour on the various flights except when fully reclined in my business class seat in the middle of the night.

-Note: Due to some type of WiFi signal issue this morning, the line and paragraph spacing is “off” preventing me from correcting the situation.
+Note: Due to a WiFi signal issue this morning, the line and paragraph spacing are “off,” preventing me from correcting the situation.